-- how will you identify unwell people and how will you keep them off your premises? - during what parts of your operations will staff and customers/visitors, or customers in different groups be within one metre of each other? - where could people transmit the virus by touching communal surfaces and objects? - how will you ensure all visitors (customers and others) and staff are able to be contact traced? - could vulnerable people be exposed to the virus? - where and how might COVID-19 safety measures impact on existing critical risks?

-• what basic hygiene facilities are available for staff, customers and other visitors? i.e. hand washing, sanitisation, tissues and rubbish bins.
+- how will you identify unwell people and how will you keep them off your premises? - during what parts of your operations will staff and customers/visitors, or customers in different groups be within two metres of each other? - where could people transmit the virus by touching communal surfaces and objects or aerosol transmission? - how will you ensure all visitors (customers and others) and staff are able to be contact traced? - could vulnerable people be exposed to the virus? - where and how might COVID-19 safety measures impact on existing critical risks? - what basic hygiene facilities are available for staff, customers and other visitors? i.e. face coverings, hand washing, sanitisation, tissues and rubbish bins.